Trondheim Art Museum: History

 By means of a letter addressed to the general public, I.C.
 Dahl started the initiative to establish the Trøndelag Art Gallery (Trøndelag Kunstgalleri) in 1845.
 At the time, Trondheim's population was around 13,000.

 The collection was established in 1864.
 At that time it was known as Det Faste Galleri (The Permanent Gallery), a name that lasted until 1973.
 During the first phase, the royal residence of Stiftsgården was used, along with the local bank, Trondhjems Sparebank.
-From 1891–1914 buildings purchased from liquor company Trondhjems Brændevinssamlag housed the collection.
+From 1891 to 1914 buildings purchased from liquor company Trondhjems Brændevinssamlag housed the collection.
 Acquisitions were often made after art prize competitions.
 The collection increased significantly after the First World War.
 Today, it includes over 5,000 works.

 Randi Nygaard Lium was the director from 1998 to 2010.
 Cathrine Hovdahl Vik was the director shortly before Pontus Kyander, the director from 2011 to 2014.
 Johan Börjesson is the present director.
 Börjesson accepted the position in March 2014.